smilegithub01/learn-anything/README.md

 #### Next Version

+Our [team](#team) is currently working hard to develop the next version of this website!

 The website will be updated with three sections:

 - **Learn**: Study plans created and improved by users